DI Team Registration

 A typical DI season starts in October when teams are formed.
 Teams meet once a week for an hour or more.
 Teams meet after school or on the weekends.
 Individual teams determine when, where, and how often to meet.
 In January, as the Regional Tournament date approaches, teams tend to meet more often or for longer periods of time.
-The team will compete at the Regional Tournament in February.
+In a "typical season", the team will compete at the Regional Tournament in February.
 If a team does well, they may advance to the Virginia State Tournament in April and possibly the Global Finals Tournament in May.
 This year all teams will compete at the state level with a videotaped challenge solution.

 Who is on a team?

 Each team must have at least 1 adult Team Manager and up to 7 students.
 Teams compete against other teams at their level within their Region at the tournament.
 Teams are designated as Elementary Level (Grades 3-5), Middle Level (grades 6-8), Secondary Level (grades 9-12), Grades K-2 are Rising Stars.
 Teams can have students from different levels, but will compete at the level of the oldest student (e.g. a team of 5th/6th graders will be a Middle-Level team).

 How can my child participate?

 Register online.
 The number of parent volunteers willing to be team managers will determine how many teams can be formed.
 The more volunteers, the more teams.

 What experience do I need to be a Team Manager?